My Dinner with Andre (1981)

 Wally: Yeah, but I mean, I would never give up my electric blanket, Andre.
 I mean, because New York is cold in the winter.
 I mean, our apartment is cold!
 It's a difficult environment.
 I mean, our life is tough enough as it is.
 I'm not looking for ways to get rid of a few things that provide relief and comfort.
 I mean, on the contrary, I'm looking for more comfort because the world is very abrasive.
 I mean, I'm trying to protect myself because, really, there's these abrasive beatings to be avoided everywhere you look!

 Andre: But, Wally, don't you see that comfort can be dangerous?
 I mean, you like to be comfortable and I like to be comfortable too, but comfort can lull you into a dangerous tranquility.

-Andre: I wouldn't put on an electric blanket for any reason.
-First, I'd be worried if I get electrocuted.
+Andre: I wouldn't put on an electric blanket on for anything.
+First, I'd be worried I might get electrocuted.
 No, I don't trust technology.
 But I mean, the main thing, Wally, is that I think that kind of comfort just separates you from reality in a very direct way.

 Andre: We can't be direct, so we end up saying the weirdest things.

 Wally: Suppose you're going through some kind of hell in your own life, well you would love to know if friends have experience similar things.
 But we just don't dare to ask each other.